fogfish/swarm/doc/pattern.md

 }
 ```

+**Exactly once** guarantees receive a given message once.
+Failures and retries may occur by they are invisible for consumer.

+The pattern does not solve this policy using any of the sophisticated approaches.
+It uses a naive approach of deduplicating processed messages at the channel designated for consumer.

 ## Consequences

 ### How to ensure order of events?

-Golang channels guarantees the order of event only for messages of same kind (labelled with same System, Queue and Category).
+Golang channels guarantees the order of event only for messages of same kind (labelled with same Category) and enqueued via same Golang channel.
 It preserve orders in the distributed scale only if underlying queueing system or event broker preserve ordering.

 ### Are there guarantees of the message delivery?